kubermatic-labs/gman/Configuration.md

 # Configuration

-*Here can be found all the configuration details of Gman.*
+*Here can be found all the configuration details of GMan.*

 **Table of contents:**
 <!-- TOC -->